jcothran/bobcatobs/README.md

 The [demo JSON config file](https://drive.google.com/file/d/1m0JFXeI7slOcsHUGm0lwZuB9jH4MhcoC/view?usp=sharing) consists of __obsList__ section, listing observation/parameters that might be used and following platform/station/datasource section which lists the data links and associated properties and observations for each data source.
 The config file can be loaded automatically from a trusted source in the __json_link__ site call or loaded at the client by the 'Load platform file' button.
 The JSON configuration info could also be hard-coded as part of website development.

+__dataSourceType__
+A CSV file with a datetime column and several associated parameters can be handled by the current config file and associated code.

+I've provided examples processing from a relational database web service the site template provides, an [ERDDAP](https://coastwatch.pfeg.noaa.gov/erddap/index.html) web service, a [CDMO(NERRS)](https://cdmo.baruch.sc.edu) web service and a CUSTOM version of the earlier present ERDDAP service.
+Aside from the CSV file case, all the other services could also be listed/shared as CUSTOM services and the CUSTOM case provides a way to add/share other data sources/web services not currently listed.

+A technical note with web services and the d3.json function is that this requires(will error out otherwise) the data source use a https/ssl type endpoint.
+If the endpoint does not use https, then I had to use a CSV case work-around of getting the requested data via php and echoing the results back to the ajax request.
+An example of this can be seen with the current CDMO processing code case.

 __obsList__ example
 ```json
   {